-The public comment period will conclude with a public hearing conducted by the Stanislaus County Behavioral Health Board on March 23, 2023 at 5:00 p.m. which will be held at the Stanislaus Veteran's Center, 3500 Coffee Road, Suite 15, Modesto, CA 95357.
-All community stakeholders are invited to participate.
-Any substantive public comment received during the public comment period or during the public hearing will be incorporated into the final Plan Update - Innovations Project document.
+The public comment period will conclude with a public hearing conducted by the Stanislaus County Behavioral Health Board on March 23, 2023 at 5:00 p.m. which was held at the Stanislaus Veteran's Center, 3500 Coffee Road, Suite 15, Modesto, CA 95357.
+All community stakeholders were invited to participate.